Rokra1995/DBM/README.md

 2. Inputs have to be stored in the Input Folder as: movies.csv and userReviews.csv

 The possible_movies.py contains a small script to identify movies that are in movies.csv AND userReviews.csv

+All code can be found on https://github.com/Rokra1995/DBM Copyright@Robin Kratschnayr